 12-string guitars are a bit of an enigma.
-Most seasoned guitarists will have played a Dreadnought or an Auditorium acoustic guitar, but relatively few have dabbled with the mighty 12-string.
+Most seasoned guitarists will have played a dreadnought or an auditorium acoustic guitar, but relatively few have dabbled with the mighty 12-string.

 In this article, we’re going to cover everything you need to know if you’re thinking about purchasing one.